karenrni/Analyzing-Torontos-Speeders/README.md

 ## Overview

-This project analyzes extreme speeding patterns around schools and traffic cameras in Toronto using data from the [School Safety Zone Watch Your Speed Program data](https://open.toronto.ca/dataset/school-safety-zone-watch-your-speed-program-locations/), [Watch Your Speed Detailed Counts data](https://open.toronto.ca/dataset/school-safety-zone-watch-your-speed-program-detailed-speed-counts/) and [Traffic Camera dataset](https://open.toronto.ca/dataset/traffic-cameras/).
+This project analyzes speeding patterns around schools and traffic cameras in Toronto using data from the [School Safety Zone Watch Your Speed Program data](https://open.toronto.ca/dataset/school-safety-zone-watch-your-speed-program-locations/), [Watch Your Speed Detailed Counts data](https://open.toronto.ca/dataset/school-safety-zone-watch-your-speed-program-detailed-speed-counts/) and [Traffic Camera dataset](https://open.toronto.ca/dataset/traffic-cameras/).
 By visualizing speeding hotspots and identifying trends, this study aims to highlight areas with frequent violations and discuss the implications for road safety and enforcement strategies.
-The project also explores whether traffic calming measures or enforcement zones effectively reduce extreme speeding incidents around school zones.
+The project also explores whether traffic calming measures effectively reduce extreme speeding incidents around school zones.

 ## File Structure